TeemuKoivisto/example-kubernetes-stack/my-reverse-proxy/README.md

 After that you should then make your OS to trust your local certificate that I've only done with my macOS.

+### Trusting the SSL certificate on any OS in Chrome

+If you use this `chrome://flags/#allow-insecure-localhost` setting to Enabled you can probably avoid messing around with your System Settings completely.
+Which is pretty neat.

 ### Adding your SSL certificate to your trusted keys in macOS

 Running `./trust-cert.sh macos` should it.
 If however it doesn't you can do it manually: